How the arrow of time emerges from Hamiltonian systems by our incomplete knowledge: Path-integral formulation of lack-of-fit reduction

 where

 and $d\WW$ is a Wiener process.
+Usually, one starts with the Langevin equation and then derives the path-integral formulation \cite{ventsel}.
+Here, we proceed in the opposite direction, starting from the path-integral formulation of the lack-of-fit reduction and reconstructing the corresponding Langevin equation.

-Although the reconstruction of the noise is not unique in general, when the metric is diagonal and we assume that the noise is also a diagonal matrix, the noise can be determined from the metric, as in the following Section on the Kac-Zwanzig model.
+Although the reconstruction of the noise is not unique in general due to possible rotations, the matrix $\PPi$ can be determined uniquely if we assume it to be positive semidefinite and symmetric.